saylesss88/nix-book/src/installation/encrypted_manual.md

 unencrypted setup, you can skip the LUKS and encryption steps, but this guide focuses on security and flexibility.

+If you choose to set up impermanence, ensure it matches your install.
+Encrypted Setup with Encrypted Impermanence and Unencrypted Setup with Unencrypted Impermanence.

 1. Get the
    [Nixos Minimal ISO](https://channels.nixos.org/nixos-25.05/latest-nixos-minimal-x86_64-linux.iso)
    Get it on a usb stick, I use Ventoy with Ventoy2Disk.sh.
 The following is the